Clerk of the United States House of Representatives: History

 On April 1, 1789, the House of Representatives convened with its first quorum.
 Its initial order of business was the election of the speaker, Frederick Augustus Conrad Muhlenberg, a representative from Pennsylvania.
 The next order of business was the election of the clerk, John Beckley of Virginia.
 Although the clerk's title is derived from that of the clerk of the British House of Commons, the duties are similar to those prescribed for the Secretary of the Continental Congress in March 1785.

 In addition to the duties involved in organizing the House and presiding over its activities at the commencement of each Congress, the clerk is charged with a number of legislative functions; some of these, such as the constitutional requirement of maintaining the House Journal, have existed from the time of the first Congress, whereas others have been added over the years because of changes in procedure and organization.

 List of clerks

+The following persons served as Clerk of the United States House of Representatives: